So what has John written in order to convince you of who Jesus is?

 Jesus as God

 John’s gospel presses upon his readers Jesus’ claim to be God.
-This should be no surprise since John’s purpose in writing is for a person to believe that Jesus is the Son of God.
+This should be no surprise since one of John’s key purposes in writing is for a person to believe that Jesus is the Son of God.
 By saying Jesus is the Son of God, John is affirming the deity of Jesus.
 He is not a son of God, like we become through faith in Him (1:12), but rather He is the “one of a kind” Son (John 3:16).
-We and Christ both have the same Father but our relationship to that Father is different than His, as Jesus clearly implies in His words to Mary Magdalene (20:17).
+We and Christ both have the same Father but our relationship to that Father is different than His, as Jesus makes clear in His words to Mary Magdalene (20:17).
 Jesus shares the same essence with the Father (10:30).
 He shares the Father’s glory (17:3).
 He is to be honored just as the Father is honored (5:23).
 To know and see Him is to know and see the Father (14:7, 9).

-At the same time, John emphasizes Jesus’ submission to His Father.
-Over 30 times, Jesus speaks of the Father as the One who sent Him (4:34; 5:24, 30).
+Repeatedly in John, Jesus speaks of Himself as the One sent by the Father (4:34; 5:24, 30) or asserts that He “came from God” (8:42; 16:27).
+His disciples’ belief in His divine origins marked an important milestone in their theological journey (16:30; 17:8).
+That Jesus came from God affirms both His ontological equality with God and his functional subordination to Him.
 His food is to do the Father’s will (4:34).
 He came to do the work His Father sent Him to do, and He exults because He has finished it (17:4).
 Jesus’ submission is not a contradiction to His deity but rather the real-time outworking of what John said in the prologue (1:18): Jesus divulged the Father by saying what the Father told Him to say and doing what the Father told Him to do.
 As He told the Jews after healing a sick man on the Sabbath, My Father is working until now and so am I (5:17).
 Jesus’ healing on the Sabbath was a revelation to the Jews of what His Father was doing on the Sabbath.
 His subordination to the Father is what made possible His unequaled revelation of the will, words, and actions of the Father.
 And His full subordination to the Father was only possible because He shared the same nature as the Father.

 Jesus sends a Comforter like Himself

 John 14-16 says more about the Spirit’s role in the disciples’ lives (and ours) than any other gospel.
 Naturally, Jesus’ disciples were disappointed as He taught them of His imminent departure and return to His Father.
-Jesus comforted them by promising to send them the Holy Spirit, who would be a Comforter to them just as He had been.
+Jesus consoled them by promising to send them the Holy Spirit, who would be a Comforter to them just as He had been.
 In fact, to have the Comforter was tantamount to having Christ Himself.
+Old Testament Scriptures connected the future Messianic Age with the outpouring of the Spirit.
+That Jesus would send the Holy Spirit substantiates His messianic claims, a point that Peter makes in his sermon on the Day of Pentecost (Acts 2:22-36).

 A full third or more of John’s gospel focuses on one week in the life of Christ—the week of His Passion (chs.
 12-19).
 Jesus is going back to His Father but He is going by way of the cross.
 Why?
 If I be lifted up from the earth, I will draw all peoples to myself (12:32).
 Jesus’ being lifted up will become the remedy for those who are perishing much as the serpent in the wilderness became the cure for those dying from fiery serpents (3:14-16).
 Behold the Lamb of God who takes away the sin of the world (1:29, 36).